-The swimming drills and exercises referenced here will allow you to learn to swim backstroke without struggle.
-Enjoy!
+This section contains swimming drills and exercises to learn to swim backstroke with ease.
+Have fun!

 Swimming Drills and Exercises